xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC Holdings plc, a global banking and financial services company, is exploring post-quantum cryptography (PQC) for securing digital ledgers.
-The bank has successfully tested a post-quantum virtual private network (VPN) tunnel to protect communications between two ledgers.
+**Introduction:**

-**What is Post-Quantum Cryptography?**
+HSBC, a global banking and financial services company, has successfully implemented a post-quantum virtual private network (VPN) tunnel to secure digital ledgers.
+This move comes amidst growing concerns about the vulnerability of current encryption standards to attacks by future quantum computers.

-Post-quantum cryptography refers to cryptographic algorithms designed to resist attacks from quantum computers, which are significantly more powerful than classical computers.
-Quantum computers pose a threat to traditional cryptography, including widely used algorithms like RSA and elliptic curve cryptography.
+**Post-Quantum Cryptography:**

-**HSBC's Post-Quantum VPN Tunnel**
+Post-quantum cryptography refers to cryptographic algorithms designed to resist attacks by quantum computers, which possess significantly greater computational power than classical computers.
+Quantum computers could potentially break widely used encryption algorithms such as AES and RSA, threatening the security of sensitive data.

-HSBC's post-quantum VPN tunnel leverages the Kyber algorithm, a PQC algorithm that has been standardized by the National Institute of Standards and Technology (NIST).
-Kyber is designed to be resistant to quantum attacks while maintaining the performance of classical cryptography.
+**VPN Tunnel Implementation:**

-The VPN tunnel was established between two ledgers located in different geographical regions.
-The tunnel secures the communication channel between the ledgers, ensuring that data is protected from eavesdropping and tampering.
+HSBC collaborated with Cambridge Quantum Computing and Swisscom to implement a post-quantum VPN tunnel using the CRYSTALS-Kyber algorithm, which is being considered for standardization by the National Institute of Standards and Technology (NIST).
+The tunnel connects two geographically dispersed digital ledgers, demonstrating the feasibility of securing interledger communication in a post-quantum world.

-**Benefits of Using PQC for Digital Ledgers**
+**Significance:**

-The use of PQC for digital ledgers offers several benefits, including:
+The successful implementation of the post-quantum VPN tunnel marks a significant milestone in the financial industry's efforts to safeguard digital ledgers.
+As quantum computing technology advances, banks and other financial institutions will need to upgrade their security measures to maintain the integrity and confidentiality of their data.

-* **Enhanced Security:** PQC algorithms provide stronger encryption that is resistant to quantum attacks, reducing the risk of data breaches or unauthorized access.
+**Advantages of Post-Quantum VPN:**

-* **Future-Proofing:** By implementing PQC, HSBC is proactively addressing the potential threat of quantum computers, ensuring that its digital ledgers remain secure in the long term.
+* **Enhanced Security:** Post-quantum encryption provides robust protection against attacks by quantum computers, ensuring the confidentiality of sensitive data.
-* **Regulatory Compliance:** As quantum computing becomes more prevalent, regulations may require the use of PQC to protect sensitive data.
-HSBC's early adoption of PQC demonstrates compliance with emerging standards.
+* **Future-Proofing:** By implementing post-quantum cryptography now, organizations can protect their data from potential future threats posed by quantum computing.

-**Next Steps**
+* **Interoperability:** The CRYSTALS-Kyber algorithm is designed to be interoperable with existing encryption standards, allowing for seamless integration into existing systems.

-HSBC plans to continue testing and evaluating the post-quantum VPN tunnel before deploying it in a production environment.
-The bank is also exploring the integration of PQC into other aspects of its blockchain and distributed ledger technology (DLT) systems.
+**Conclusion:**

-The successful test of the post-quantum VPN tunnel is a significant milestone in the adoption of PQC for securing digital ledgers.
-It highlights HSBC's commitment to innovation and its efforts to protect customer data from emerging threats.
+HSBC's deployment of a post-quantum VPN tunnel for digital ledgers is a testament to the financial industry's proactive approach to securing its infrastructure in an era of rapidly evolving technology.
+By embracing post-quantum cryptography, banks and other institutions can ensure the long-term security and integrity of their digital assets.
+As quantum computing capabilities continue to advance, post-quantum encryption will play a vital role in safeguarding the digital realm.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)